 but we'll re-open as early as possible if allowed

 Sundays from 10 am or by arrangement and for groups during the week (please contact us first)

 All COVID19 precautions will be implemented, ie Social Distancing, Sanitiser on arrival, registering your attendance, cleaning etc.

-Tours will also recommence by appointment only and limited to ten guests.
+Tours will also recommence by appointment.

 Contact us: 0415 625 573

 The Penrith Museum of printing would like to announce the signing of several new Sponsors.

 This is particularly exciting as we have been without any new sponsors since the start of COVID.
 We have not been actively pursuing businesses due to the hardship during that time.

 We, like all small Museums have been feeling the pressure with virtually no revenue but costs do continue.